Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## Ideas for Semi-Automatic Sentiment Analysis

 In the context of social media, sentiment analysis occupies a central place when one tries to understand what is going on, since it is not enough to know "who talked with whom", rather, one needs to know "who talked what with whom".
-However, text messages from social media like Twitter, Reddit and Facebook have some of its unique challenges.
+However, text messages from social media like Twitter, Reddit and Facebook have some of its unique challenges. (*Please note that, so far we are only working on tweet messages that comes with one or more hash tags.
+Tweet messages without any hash tags are not under study at this point.*)

 **The first challenge is of generating a training corpus.** Usually, the "golden standard" corpus when it comes to training a sentiment analysis application is a corpus that is manually marked by human beings.
 However, manually generated corpus takes human resources and money. **But the most critical short coming of such a manually generated corpuses is that it could not keep up with the flowing, dynamic context of social media.** As shown by the previous analyses, sentiments and context on a social media change from day to day, sometimes dramatically.
 On one hand, millions of text messages are generated daily; on the other hand, most social media based machine learning applications are intended for advertising, promoting and predicting.
 Thus, it is important to have a method to **rapidly generate a good enough training corpus roughly in real-time speed**.